lorenzogatto/GAPsolvers/README.md

 Demo available at https://lorenzogatto.github.io/GAPsolvers/index.html

-#### Metaheuristics for the generalized assignment problem written in Javascript.
+#### Metaheuristics for the generalized assignment problem written in JavaScript.

 Implemented metaheuristics are:
 - Simulated annealing